CumulusNetworks/docs/content/cumulus-vx/Configure-VMs/VMware-vSphere-ESXi.md

    - `CumulusVX-spine1`
    - `CumulusVX-spine2`

-2. After you have created all four VMs, follow the steps detailed in [Create a Two-Leaf, Two-Spine Topology](/cumulus-vx/Create-a-Two-Leaf-Two-Spine-Topology) to configure the network interfaces and routing.
+10. After you have created all four VMs, follow the steps detailed in {{<link url="Create-a-Two-Leaf-Two-Spine-Topology" text="Create a Two-Leaf, Two-Spine Topology">}} to configure the network interfaces and routing.